-- 1) The care must be for one or more qualifying persons who are identified on the form you use to claim the credit.
-(See Qualifying Person Test.) - 2) You (and your spouse if you are married) must keep up a home that you live in with the qualifying person or persons.
-(See Keeping Up a Home Test, later.)

-- 3) You (and your spouse if you are married) must have earned income during the year.
-(However, see Rule for student-spouse or spouse not able to care for self under Earned Income Test, later.) - 4) You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
-(See Work-Related Expense Test, later.) - 5) You must make payments for child and dependent care to someone you (or your spouse) cannot claim as a dependent.
+- 1. The care must be for one or more qualifying persons who are identified on the form you use to claim the credit.
+(See Qualifying Person Test.) - 2.
+You (and your spouse if you are married) must keep up a home that you live in with the qualifying person or persons.
+(See Keeping Up a Home Test, later.) - You (and your spouse if you are married) must have earned income during the year.
+(However, see Rule for student-spouse or spouse not able to care for self under Earned Income Test, later.) - You must pay child and dependent care expenses so you (and your spouse if you are married) can work or look for work.
+(See Work-Related Expense Test, later.) - 5.
+You must make payments for child and dependent care to someone you (or your spouse) cannot claim as a dependent.
 If you make payments to your child, he or she cannot be your dependent and must be age 19 or older by the end of the year.
-(See Payments to Relatives under Work-Related Expense Test, later.) - 6) Your filing status must be single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
-You must file a joint return if you are married, unless an exception discussed later, under Joint Return Test, applies to you. - 7) You must identify the care provider on your tax return.
-(See Provider Identification Test, later.) - 8) If you exclude dependent care assistance benefits provided by your employer, you must exclude less than the dollar limit for qualifying expenses (generally, less than \$2,400 if one qualifying person was cared for, or less than \$4,800 if two or more qualifying persons were cared for).
-(See Reduced Dollar Limit under How To Figure the Credit, later.)
+(See Payments to Relatives under Work-Related Expense Test, later.) - Your filing status must be single, head of household, qualifying widow(er) with dependent child, or married filing jointly.
+You must file a joint return if you are married, unless an exception applies to you.
+See Joint Return Test, later.